 Every month we send out communications to customers based on reports we receive about suspicious activity - specifically viruses and malware.
-There has been some discussion about this on the forum, and therefore the following has been prepared.
-We'd really appreciate you taking a look and giving us your feedback.

 Our Terms & Conditions and Acceptable Use Policy state that the customer is responsible for securing their home network and connected devices.
 The security of the Virgin Media network and our customers’ data is a high priority for Virgin Media.
 To that end we devote a great deal of time and resource to keep our customers secure.

 Virgin Media receive reports from a variety of sources that highlight suspicious activity coming from IP addresses on our network.
 An IP address is a unique number assigned to each internet connection we provide.
 This suspicious activity often indicates an infected device or vulnerability.
 We match the IP to the customer account and can then notify the customer about the issue.

 Many of the reports will show a summary of the evidence gathered.
 For example, “Dictionary password attack” sent from “IP 18.104.22.168 at 12:00 GMT”.
 With a report like that we won’t be able to specify which device is causing the problem, only that there is a problem that needs to be resolved.

 It is important to note that Virgin Media takes such reports from reputable organisations on good faith, and with any report there is a chance of false positives.
 However, we believe that it is in our customers’ interests that we notify them of these reports.
 Surveys conducted on behalf of Virgin Media have shown that our customers appreciate our security alerts notifying them of these issues.

 You can find more detailed information about how this traffic is identified at the websites below.
 Here are some examples of the third party organisations that provide ISPs with reports, some of which may be used by Virgin Media: